-Fair Trade is an arrangement designed to help producers in developing countries achieve sustainable and equitable trade relationships.
-Fair Trade is grounded in three core beliefs.
-First, producers have the power to express unity with consumers.
+Fair Trade an arrangement designed to help producers in developing countries achieve sustainable and equitable trade relationships.
+Fair trade is grounded in three core beliefs; first, producers have the power to express unity with consumers.
 Secondly, the world trade practices that currently exist promote the unequal distribution of wealth between nations.
 Lastly, buying products from producers in developing countries at a fair price is a more efficient way of promoting sustainable development than traditional charity and aid.
 WIKI

 Here’s a list of some the the largest U.S. companies that promote and utilize fair trade practices and products.
 You can support Fair Trade by making it a point to purchase products from these and other organizations that sell fair trade certified merchandise.
 You can donate here.